Kenkichi Yoshizawa

-Kenkichi Yoshizawa (芳沢 謙吉, Yoshizawa Kenkichi) was a Japanese diplomat in the Empire of Japan, serving as 46th Foreign Minister of Japan in 1932.
+Kenkichi Yoshizawa (芳澤 謙吉, Yoshizawa Kenkichi) was a Japanese diplomat in the Empire of Japan, serving as 46th Foreign Minister of Japan in 1932.
 He was the father-in-law of Sadao Iguchi, a diplomat who served as Ambassador to the United States, and maternal grandfather of Sadako Ogata, the former United Nations High Commissioner for Refugees, and maternal grandfather of Yutaka Kawashima, a former Grand Chamberlain of Japan.

 Early life

 Yoshizawa was a native of what is now part of Jōetsu City, Niigata Prefecture.
 He was a graduate of the English literature department of the Tokyo Imperial University and entered the Ministry of Foreign Affairs in 1899.

 In 1905, Yoshizawa married Misao Inukai, the eldest daughter of politician (and future Prime Minister) Tsuyoshi Inukai, and moved to London.
 He continued to live in England for the next several years, eventually becoming First Secretary to the Japanese embassy.
 He was given the post of Consul-General in Hankou, China in 1912.